 Fun times!
 Blake ended up with a crew cut and the shortest haircut of his life.
 I loved it, he not so much.

 5- Get Lost And Find Unexpected Fun Things To Do

 We also did a lot of random exploring.

-One spontaneous and inexpensive things we ended up doing was visiting a chocolate museum called “museu de la xocalato”.
+One spontaneous and inexpensive thing we ended up doing was visiting a chocolate museum called “Museu de la xocalato.”

 It was totally unplanned.
 We were walking around near the Picasso museum and just happened upon it by accident.

-It was a rather smallish museum but it was cheap.
-Less than 6 euros per ticket but instead of a ticket you got a bar of chocolate as your entrance ticket which you get to eat in the museum.
+It was a rather smallish museum, but it was cheap.
+Less than 6 euros per ticket but instead of a ticket you got a chocolate bar as your entrance ticket that you get to eat in the museum.
 That’s what Catherine is holding in the photo above.

-Not only were there tons of information on how chocolate was discovered and hundreds of chocolate statues but there was a cool chocolate bar that served melted chocolate in a cup which we ate by dunking croissants into.
+There was tons of information on how chocolate was discovered and hundreds of chocolate statues, but there was a cool chocolate bar that served melted chocolate in a cup that we ate by dunking croissants into.
 It was to die for.

 6- Bring Foot Powered Scooters